MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ## Guiding Principles

-When you think about browser features within the context of WebView2, the WebView team adheres to the following guidelines for most WebView2 features.
+Browser features within the context of WebView2 should adheres to the following guidelines for most WebView2 features.

 *   Most of the WebView2 features work the same as Microsoft Edge features.
 The following exceptions define why a feature is turned off.
     *   It doesn't make sense within the context of WebView2.